SAFE AND INDUSTRY-LEADING OPERATION

 Swissport pursues a "Just Culture" philosophy, meaning that the company requests fully open reporting of unsafe acts, conditions, incidents and accidents.
 All reports are collected and analyzed.

 The responsibility for health and safety must not be delegated.
-While the overall accountability ultimately rests with the Board of Directors and the Group Executive Management, utmost attention and focus by every manager, every team leader and every frontline worker is required in the daily service delivery.
+While the overall accountability ultimately rests with the Board of Directors and the Executive Leadership Team, utmost attention and focus by every manager, every team leader and every frontline worker is required in the daily service delivery.

 SAFETY INITIATIVES AND STANDARDS